Josef Herman: Biography

-In 1943 he held his first London exhibition with L. S. Lowry.
+In 1943 he moved to London and held his first London exhibition with L. S. Lowry.
 Herman's own style was bold and distinctive, involving strong shapes with minimal detail.
-He continued to work up to his death in 2000.
+He continued to work until the late 1990s.

-Herman studied working people as the subjects of his art, including grape pickers, fishermen and, most notably, coal miners.
+Herman is best known for his paintings of working people, including peasants, fishermen and, most notably, coal miners.
 The latter became a particular interest for Herman during the eleven years that he lived in Ystradgynlais, a mining community in South Wales, beginning in 1944.
+For the first four years he stayed in rooms at the Pen-y-bont Inn.
 He became part of the community, where he was fondly nicknamed "Joe Bach" (Little Joe).
-Among his creative collaborators and friends in Wales was the artist Will Roberts, who lived in Neath.
 Herman is quoted as saying: "I stayed here because I found ALL I required.
 I arrived a stranger for a fortnight.
 The fortnight became eleven years."

-When commissioned in 1951 to paint a mural for the Festival of Britain, Herman took coal miners as his subject.
+When commissioned in 1951 to paint a mural for the Festival of Britain, Herman painted a group of coal miners.
 His work Miners (1951) showed six men resting above ground after their work.
 Herman said, "I think it is one of my key pictures and the most important one I did in Wales."
 The mural is held in the permanent collection of the Glynn Vivian Art Gallery, affiliated with the Swansea Museum.

-Some of Herman's work was collected by the Davies sisters, British art patrons and collectors in Wales, as part of their 20th-century holdings.
-They bequeathed their joint collection of 260 works, particularly strong in Impressionist and post-Impressionist paintings and sculptures, to the National Museum Wales in the mid-20th century, greatly expanding its range.

-Leaving Wales in 1955 because his health was affected by the damp climate, Herman lived briefly in Spain and then in London.
-All the same, he was awarded the Gold Medal for Fine Art at the 1962 National Eisteddfod of Wales.
+Leaving Wales in 1955 because his health was affected by the damp climate, Herman returned to London.
+He was awarded the Gold Medal for Fine Art at the 1962 National Eisteddfod of Wales.

-In 1955 Herman moved to Suffolk with his partner, Nini Ettlinger, whom he married in 1961.
-The death of their young daughter prompted them to move away and from 1972 Herman lived in the house in West London where he died in February 2000.